Pseudolymphomas

 - Drug reaction: Lymphocytic drug reaction

-Individual, grouped or disseminated papules, nodes or tumours.
-Diffuse infestation and lymphoadenopathies are more indicative of malignant lymphoma.
+Single, grouped or disseminated papules, nodules or tumours.
+Diffuse involvement and lymphoadenopathies are more indicative of malignant lymphoma

-Dense, striped, lymphohistiocytic infiltrate, cell polymorphism, epidermal and vascular involvement.
-Pleomorphism, hyperchromasia or mitosis may be signs of malignancy, but are rare.
+Dense, striated, lymphohistiocytic infiltrate, cell polymorphism, epidermal and vascular involvement.
+Pleomorphies, hyperchromasia or mitoses may be signs of malignancy, but rarely occur.

 Transition to malignant lymphoma.

-Favourable (monitoring of the clinical course and ensuring that there is no metastasis).
+Favourable (monitoring of clinical course and ensuring absence of metastasis).